-One of my favorite things to eat on the planet: Brown Sugar Glazed Ham
+One of my favorite things to eat on the planet is this Brown Sugar Glazed Ham.

-I remembered a recipe I had spotted in one of my new cookbooks: Effortless Entertaining Cookbook: 80 Recipes That Will Impress Your Guests Without Stress by Meredith Steele (SteelhouseKitchen.com).
+I remembered a recipe for Brown Sugar Glazed ham that I had spotted in one of my new cookbooks: Effortless Entertaining Cookbook: 80 Recipes That Will Impress Your Guests Without Stress by Meredith Steele (SteelhouseKitchen.com).
 I’m always entertaining friends and family in our home, so I’m a sucker for cookbooks that focus on entertaining.
 This book is divided into entertaining by season.
 There are suggested menus: Let’s Brunch, Dinner With Friends, Fiesta Taco Bar, Autumn Beer Dinner, Winter Harvest and more.
 And there are beautiful photographs to accompany every recipe.

 I’ve bookmarked several recipes to try: Apricot- Curry Chicken Sandwiches, Bee’s Knees Cocktail, IPA Quick Pickle Green Beans, 10-Minute Garlic and Rosemary Roasted Salmon, Dried Cherry and Sage Goat Cheese, Whisky Caramel Brownies, Make-Ahead Parmesan Risotto, Roasted Cauliflower and Pomegranate Farro and Winter Pimm’s Punch.
 There are so many good, easy-but-impressive recipes in this book for sharing with guests.

 I didn’t have any luck finding a gluten-free ham at my local market, so I called Whole Foods and had success there.
-It wasn’t a cheap ham, but it was one of the most beautiful, delicious hams I have ever eaten… so I’ll be getting my ham there from now on!
+It wasn’t a cheap ham, but it was one of the most beautiful, delicious spiral hams I have ever eaten.
+I’ll be getting my ham at Whole Foods from now on!

 I love that this recipe is so incredibly easy to make.
-The ham is simply roasted in the oven.
+The ham is simply roasted in the oven without anything covering it.
 A sweet glaze is brushed on toward the end of baking.
 And it turns out so perfect!

-This recipe is exactly what I needed to make entertaining easy.
+This recipe for Brown Sugar Glazed Ham is exactly what I needed to make entertaining easy.
 I don’t like to feel overwhelmed in the kitchen when I have a lot of relatives milling about the house.
 I’d rather prepare a stress-free dinner and have time for visiting instead.
 We all loved this ham!